| Tuva

 Tuva was actually located

-in/near the center of the U.S.,
+in/near the center of the U.S.,but actually much closer to Idaho.

 The roads of Tuva, my granny Rosie driving,